trixi-framework/tutorial-2021-icosahom/unstructured_tutorial/exercises_unstructured_quad.md

 The mesh file format `ISM-v2` is the format currently required by Trixi.
 The `polynomial order` prescribes the order of an interpolant constructed on the Chebyshev-Gauss-Lobatto nodes that is used to represent any curved boundaries on a particular element.
 The plot file format of `skeleton` means that visualizing the plot file will only draw the element boundaries (and no internal nodes).
-Alternatively, the format can be set to `sem` to visualize the interior nodes of the approxmiation as well.
+Alternatively, the format can be set to `sem` to visualize the interior nodes of the approximation as well.

 The second block of information in `BACKGOUND_GRID`is
 ```